Donnchadh, Earl of Carrick: Relations with the church

 Donnchadh's most important long-term patronage was a series of gifts to the Cluniac Abbey of Paisley that led to the foundation of a monastery at Crossraguel (Crois Riaghail).
 At some date before 1227 he granted Crossraguel and a place called Suthblan to Paisley, a grant confirmed by Pope Honorius III on 23 January 1227.
 A royal confirmation by King Alexander III of Scotland dated to 25 August 1236 shows that Donnchadh granted the monastery the churches of Kirkoswald (Turnberry), Straiton and Dalquharran (Old Dailly).
 He may also have given the churches of Girvan and Kirkcudbright-Innertig (Ballantrae).

-It is clear from several sources that Donnchadh made these grants on the condition that the Abbey of Paisley established a Cluniac house in Carrick, but that the Abbey did not fulfil this condition, arguing that it was not obliged to do so.
+It is clear from several sources that Donnchadh made these grants on the condition that the Abbey of Paisley establish a Cluniac house in Carrick, however, the Abbey did not fulfil this condition, arguing that it was not obliged to do so.
 The Bishop of Glasgow intervened in 1244 and determined that a house of Cluniac monks from Paisley should indeed be founded there, that the house should be exempt from the jurisdiction of Paisley save recognition of the common Cluniac Order, but that the Abbot of Paisley could visit the house annually.
 After the foundation, Paisley was to hand over its Carrick properties to the newly established monastery.

 A papal bull of 11 July 1265 reveals that Paisley Abbey built only a small oratory served by Paisley monks.
 Twenty years after the bishop's ruling Paisley complained to the papacy, which led Pope Clement IV to issue two bulls, dated 11 June 1265 and 6 February 1266, appointing mandatories to settle the dispute; the results of their deliberations are unknown.
 Crossraguel was not finally founded until about two decades after Donnchadh's death, probably by 1270; its first abbot, Abbot Patrick, is attested between 1274 and 1292.